gyjames/HELIX/README.md

 - If you are running HELIX on GPU, **CUDA** is required before pytorch installation.
 - Pytorch installation: https://pytorch.org/get-started/locally/

-- Other dependencies can be installed via conda and pip:
+- Other dependencies can be installed via conda or pip:

 ```
 pip install pandas numpy pyfaidx